 The company has maintained an orientation toward self-directed investors since the late 1990s.
-Since that time, they have worked to improve online trading, and were one of the first companies to offer online options order entry and electronic trade confirmations by email.
-They were also in the forefront of rolling out extended hours trading.
+Since that time, they have worked to improve online trading and were one of the first companies to offer online options order entry, and electronic trade confirmations by email.
+They were also at the forefront of rolling out extended hours of trading.

 The TD Ameritrade name actually came about in 2006, when Ameritrade purchased TD Waterhouse USA, forming one of the largest discount brokerage firms in the country, and the largest in terms of average client trades placed per day.

-Today TD Ameritrade provides investment and trading services for almost 6 million clients, who have a total of more than $600 billion in assets, as well as custodial services through more than 4,000 independent registered investment advisors.
-The company now places about 400,000 trades each day.
+Today TD Ameritrade provides investment and trading services for almost 11.5 million clients, who have a total of more than $1.32 trillion in assets, as well as custodial services through more than 4,000 independent registered investment advisors.
+The company now places about 500,000 trades each day.